Ealing Synagogue

 Sunday mornings : 10.00am - 12.00pm

-Tuesday evenings : 7.30pm - 9.00pm
+Tuesday evenings : 8.00pm - 9.30pm

-Via Zoom.
-For Zoom details please email Daniela Bland: daniela.bland@btinternet.com.
+For details please email Daniela Bland: daniela.bland@btinternet.com.

 Ealing Synagogue, 15 Grange Road, London W5 5QN